scrabbletank/farhome-rules/rulesdoc.md

 You start with double the starting silver and gain 1 proficiency in a martial weapon.
 Your skill in trade and court proceedings allows you to reroll 1 die for all charisma skills checks.
 You gain 5 proficiency points to spend among skills.
 You start with Padded armor and 1 martial weapon of your choice.

 #### Order Initiate
 You gain proficiency in Divine spells and a martial weapon.
 You have a Codex with two cantrips.
 Your devotion to your order gives you an unnatural ability to seek out evil.
 You have expertise in Insight, and gain 1 proficiency in Diplomacy and Religion.
-In addition, you add a superiority die for Willpower and Charisma saves and skill challenges against Demons and Undead.
+In addition, you add a superiority die for willpower and Charisma saves and skill challenges against Demons and Undead.

 You start with Scalemail Armor and a martial weapon of your choice.